Lynn Forester de Rothschild: Personal life

 Rothschild has been married three times.
 Her first marriage was to Alexander Hartley Platt of New Jersey, and took place at Brick Presbyterian Church on May 20, 1978.

 Her second husband was Andrew Stein (born March 4, 1945), a New York politician and son of multi-millionaire businessman Jerry Finkelstein.
 Stein was Manhattan Borough President at the time of their marriage on March 12, 1983.
 The couple had two sons before they divorced in 1993.

 Her third husband was Sir Evelyn de Rothschild (August 29, 1931 – November 7, 2022), whom she was introduced to by Henry Kissinger at the 1998 Bilderberg Group conference in Scotland.
 They married on November 30, 2000, in London, England, after de Rothschild divorced his wife in 2000.
 She was his third wife.
 On the announcement of the marriage, the Rothschild couple were invited to spend their honeymoon at the White House by the Clintons.
 The couple divided their time between homes in New York and London, a summer home on Martha's Vineyard, and the Rothschild family's historic Ascott country estate in England.
 By virtue of her marriage to a knight, she is known socially as Lady de Rothschild.

 In December 2024, it was reported in The Times that Rothschild was in a new relationship with Maurice Saatchi.

+She has said that, as a student she proselytized for a Presbyterian church, converted to Judaism at one point, and later again became a devout Christian.

 Epstein link

-Rothschild was friends with disgraced financier and later convicted sex offender Jeffrey Epstein.
+Rothschild was friends with financier Jeffrey Epstein, later a convicted sex offender.
 He said he had given her financial help in the 1990s during her divorce from Andrew Stein, although a spokesperson for Rothschild said this was "one hundred percent false."
 According to Epstein's lawyer, Alan Dershowitz, he was introduced to Epstein by Rothschild, who referred to him as an "interesting autodidact" who he would enjoy getting to know.
 According to Ghislaine Maxwell, it was Rothschild who introduced Prince Andrew to Epstein.
+It was at a house owned by the de Rothschilds in Martha's Vineyard where Peter Mandelson was introduced to Epstein.